-25. EXCESSIVE SKILL LEVEL MOVEMENT - If Higher Level Tournament play is to be truly meaningful and rewarding, then those who play below their true ability must be penalized.
+- 24. EXCESSIVE SKILL LEVEL MOVEMENT: If Higher Level Tournament play is to be truly meaningful and rewarding, then those who play below their true ability must be penalized.
 Any evidence of a player playing at a skill level below their true ability should be reported immediately to a Tournament Official at the Control Table.
 You and your team must certify that your skill level, as shown on the scoresheet of each match you play, is your Highest Skill Level as that term is defined in the Certification Statement.
-Likewise, you and your team must certify that the skill levels of each of your teammates, as shown on the scoresheet of each match your team plays, is the Highest Skill Level of each of those individuals.

-- 26. PROTESTS All protests must be made by your Team Captain to the Tournament Director, and must be made in a sportsmanlike manner.
+Likewise, you and your team must certify that the skill levels of each of your teammates, as shown on the scoresheet of each match your team plays, is the Highest Skill Level of each of those individuals. - 25.
+PROTESTS: All protests must be made to the Tournament Director in a sportsmanlike manner.
+Protests submitted by a team must be submitted by the Team Captain.
 There is a \$50.00 filing fee for any protest, which is refundable if the filing team wins the protest.
-Any team whose players disrupt the Tournament, cause a scene, or cause other problems at or around the Tournament site will lose the right to protest.
-The Tournament Director will immediately resolve all issues.
+Anyone who disrupts the Tournament, causes a scene, or causes other problems at or around the Tournament site will lose the right to protest.
+The Tournament Director will immediately consider the protest and issue a final decision in the matter.
 APA, as Tournament Director, is the highest authority.
-Any rulings made by APA are final. - 27.
-RULES OF CONDUCT APA has established, and will strictly enforce, the following conduct rules for this Tournament and all Higher Level Tournament play: - a.
+Any rulings made by the Tournament Director are final. - 26.
+RULES OF CONDUCT: APA has established, and will strictly enforce, the following Rules of Conduct which are applicable at all APA Championship Tournaments and all Higher Level Tournaments: - a.
 No loud, abusive or profane language will be tolerated.
 You are an APA member to have a good time and to enjoy some friendly competition.
 If you experience a problem, one of the Tournament Officials will address it.
 Simply bring the matter to their attention.
 Remember that nearly every ruling will be seen as favoring one side or the other.
 Each team and player are required to accept official rulings without causing a scene. - b.
 Unsportsmanlike conduct directed toward an opposing player, team or a Tournament Official will not be tolerated. - c.
-Anyone involved in an incident that involves either physical abuse, violence, or the throwing of an item will be disqualified immediately, and immediately banned from the Tournament site. - d.
+Anyone involved in an incident that involves either physical abuse, violence, or the throwing of an item will be disqualified immediately, and immediately banned from the Tournament site.

+- d.
 Anyone caught hitting a cue against a table, wall, floor, etc., or recklessly swinging a cue will be disqualified immediately and be banned from the Tournament site. - e.
-Abusive behavior directed to the Tournament Director or any of their designees, including Tournament Officials, will not be tolerated. - f.
+Abusive behavior directed to the Tournament Director or any of their designees, including Tournament Officials, will not be tolerated and will be grounds for penalization, disqualification and/or a ban from the tournament site. - f.
 Excessive slow play will not be tolerated.
-If your excessive slow play becomes a problem you will be entitled to one warning before any penalty is issued.
+If your excessive slow play becomes a problem, and remains a problem after you are warned about it, you may be penalized.